EllenSt264/my-Next-Game/TESTING.md

 ![Screenshot - Secondary Navbar on Reviews page](static/img/documentation/screenshot-secondary_navbar-reviews-2.png)

-- Users have a vareity of ways in which they can browse the selection of games that are available to them.

-- In the navbar, users can select a game genre, using the Genre dropdown menu, to narrow the results when browsing or searching for a game.

 - Users have access to secondary navbar, available on all of the game pages (excluding the Favourites page) which allows them to narrow their search further.

-- Users can select a game genre, search for game by using the search bar, or visit a different page entirely, such as the Favourites page or their Profile Game List.

 - Users can also browse all available games, if they are not doing so already, by clicking the 'all games' link.